crevelings/MonopolySprint4/README.md

 - Logic for players going bankrupt and thus losing the game.
 - Computer player attempts to sell items if they run out of money
 - Computer player completes their turn incredibly fast; sometimes messing with the end frame of the dice roll animation (like on several doubles)
+- If there is a tie at the end of the game, the game currently just picks a random player from the tie.

 ### Project Purpose
 The Monopoly Game Project is designed to provide a fun and interactive way to play the classic board game